Simplify Chess Calculations: Think Clearly Under Pressure

 Picture the goal three moves ahead, then work backward.
 Fixing the desired end position first, then finding the path, turns a vague search into a targeted one.

 Backward planning starts from the destination, not the current move.
 Envision a rook on the seventh rank with the opponent's king stuck on the eighth.
 Working back reveals the path: shift the rook to the c-file, clear c with a pawn advance, and reposition the bishop to support the push.
-In the endgame, this same backward-from-target discipline becomes the core technique covered in mastering endgames.

 Make endpoints specific.
 Does the line activate your worst piece this move or next?
 Does it create a forcing threat?
 Can a move-order tweak reach the same structure with fewer concessions?